American Century Championship

 The American Century Championship is a celebrity golf tournament that takes place at Edgewood Tahoe Resort, on the shore of Lake Tahoe in Nevada, United States.
 The tournament is held annually, during the weekend after the second full week of July.
 It has a number of traditions, including the Long Drive Challenge, Charity Chip Challenge, and the Korbel Hole-In-One Contest.
 American Century Investments is the current title sponsor of the tournament, which previously was known as the Celebrity Golf Tournament, the Isuzu Celebrity Golf Championship, and the American Century Celebrity Golf Championship.

 Rick Rhoden has won the most American Century Championships, with eight between 1991 and 2009.
 Dan Quinn won five between 1992 and 2012.
 Billy Joe Tolliver won four between 1996 and 2013.
-Two have won three titles at Edgewood: Mark Mulder and Tony Romo.
-Three have won two titles at Edgewood: Actor Jack Wagner, Mark Rypien, and Mardy Fish.
+Three have won three titles at Edgewood: Mark Mulder, Tony Romo, and Mardy Fish.
+Two have won two titles at Edgewood: Actor Jack Wagner and Mark Rypien.
 Wagner is the only non-professional athlete to have won the event, and Mulder is the only one to win three consecutive times.
-The profession with the most wins is football (12), followed by baseball (11), ice hockey (7), acting (2), basketball (2), and tennis (2).
+The profession with the most wins is football (12), followed by baseball (11), ice hockey (7), tennis (3), acting (2), and basketball (2).
 Only five times in the history of the tournament has an active professional athlete emerged as the winner; Mark Rypien (1990), Dan Quinn (1992), Billy Joe Tolliver (1996), Al Del Greco (2000), and Stephen Curry (2023).